JanisVepris/aoc/README.md

 ### Download input for a specific day

-Put the value of your session cookie in a `session` file in the root directory `go run . -y=2024 -d=13 -dl`
+Put the value of your session cookie in a `session` filein the root directory

+run `go run . -y=2024 -d=13 -dl`

 ### Generate a template for a solution
 `go run . -y=2024 -d13 -t`